 Any attendance clocking system will invariably contain certain kinds of personal data about your workforce.
 In the context of a ClockRite Time & Attendance System this will include employee data stored in the ClockRite Software, employee names stored in the Clocking Terminal, and – in the case of our biometric clocking systems – the biometric data of employees.
-Read on for an overview of how ClockRite T&A Systems use and store personal data, or see our GDPR Portal for detailed compliance information and advice.
+Read on for an overview of how ClockRite T&A Systems use and store personal data.
+You may also find our GDPR Portal useful.

 Personal data and the ClockRite Software